 Where a worker suffers a significant injury or fatality, speaking with an experienced California workplace accident attorney is important.
 A knowledgeable Oakland personal injury lawyer can begin an investigation into all of the factors that may have caused or contributed to a particular incident.
 Many times, it may be possible to file a claim for worker’s compensation or bring a civil lawsuit to recover damages.

-For more information or if you or a loved one has been injured at work, please contact the dedicated Oakland construction accident attorneys at Butler Viadro, LLP for an immediate consultation.
+For more information or if you or a loved one has been injured at work, please contact the dedicated Oakland construction accident attorneys at Viadro Law, LLP for an immediate consultation.